jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/overview.md

 # The FileFormats submodule

-The `FileFormats` module provides functionality for reading and writing MOI models using [`write_to_file`](@ref) and [`read_from_file`](@ref).
+The `FileFormats` module provides functions for reading and writing MOI models using [`write_to_file`](@ref) and [`read_from_file`](@ref).

 ## Supported file types